ridhodwid/Leaflet.VectorTileLayer/README.md

         filter, // default undefined

         // A function that receives a list of vector tile layer names and
-        // returns the names in the order in which they should be rendered,
+        // the zoom level and returns the names in the order in which they
-        // from bottom to top.
-The default is to render all layers as they
+        // should be rendered, from bottom to top.
+The default is to render
-        // appear in the tile.
-        layerOrder, // default undefined
+        // all layers as they appear in the tile. layerOrder, // default undefined

         // An array of vector tile layer names from bottom to top.
 Layers